noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 Next we specify the schema of this table by issuing a create table statement.
 The schema has to match the data in HDFS or else we will get nulls.
 Hive is schema on read, so when we load the data, even though the schema does not match, the load will work.
-However when we read it, we will get nulls as the schema does not match.
+However when we read/query it, we will get nulls as the schema does not match.

 Now we create the external table orders_external.
-We have to specify the directory of the file in HDFS in *location*.
+We have to specify the directory of the file in HDFS in *location* keyword.
 Also, if there are more than 1 file in that directory, all of them have to have matching schema to the create statement in Hive.
 The external table will contain data from all the files in that directory.
 <br>